1st1/async_pep/pep-async.rst

 concept.
 A new method ``set_async_wrapper`` will be added to the ``sys`` module, with which frameworks can provide advanced debugging facilities.

+It is also important to make async functions as fast as possible, therefore there are no debug features enabled by default.

 Example::

     async def debug_me():